google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 Many browsers now have the ability to access video and audio input from the user.
-However, depending on the browser it might be a full dynamic and inline experience, or it could be delegated out to another app on the user's device.
+However, depending on the browser it might be a full dynamic and inline experience, or it could be delegated to another app on the user's device.

 ## Start simple and progressively

-The easiest thing that we can do is simply ask the user for a pre-recorded file.
-This can be done by creating a simple file input element and adding an `accept` filter that indicates we can only accept audio files and ideally we will get them directly from the microphone.
+The easiest thing to do is simply ask the user for a pre-recorded file.
+Do this by creating a simple file input element and adding an `accept` filter that indicates we can only accept audio files and ideally we will get them directly from the microphone.

 ```
 <input type="file" accept="audio/*;capture=microphone">
 ```

-This method will work on all platforms.
+This method works on all platforms.
 On desktop it will prompt the user to upload a file from the file system (ignoring `capture=microphone`).
 In Safari on iOS it will open up the microphone app, allowing you to record audio and then send it back to the web page; on Android it will give the user of which app to use record the audio in before sending it back to the web page.